SomneelSaha2004/ip/README.md

-# TaskMaster
+# taskmaster

-TaskMaster is a simple command-line application for managing tasks.
+taskmaster is a simple command-line application for managing tasks.
 It supports adding, listing, marking, unmarking, and deleting tasks.
 Tasks can be of three types: ToDo, Deadline, and Event.

 ## Features